 Replica tents in the Chinese Camp at the Sovereign Hill open air museum.

 Susannah Place Museum (also here) is a row of four working-class terraces built in 1844.
-Rather than being "lovingly restored", each room reflects different occupiers over the terrace's 150 year history.
+Rather than being "lovingly restored", each room reflects different occupants from the terrace's 150 year history.

 Most of these photos are external.
 There don't seem to be many internal photos online either.